UC-Davis-molecular-computing/nuad/README.md

     >>>
     ```

-    To test that NUPACK and ViennaRNA can each be called from within the Python library (note that if you do not install both versions of NUPACK, and ViennaRNA, then only a subset of the following will succeed):
+    To test that NUPACK and ViennaRNA can each be called from within the Python library (note that if you do not install NUPACK and/or ViennaRNA, then only a subset of the following will succeed):

     ```python
     >>> import dsd.vienna_nupack as dv
-    >>> dv.pfunc3('GCGCGCGCGC') # test NUPACK 3
-    -2.06056146
     >>> dv.pfunc('GCGCGCGCGC')  # test NUPACK 4
     -1.9079766874655928
     >>> dv.rna_duplex_multiple([('GCGCGCGCGC', 'GCGCGCGCGC')]) # test ViennaRNA